Cathay Pacific backs down, extends pilot housing allowances for a year

-The loss-making Hong Kong airline is undertaking a transformation programme aiming for HK$4 billion in savings over three years, but its plan to cut housing allowances worth up to HK$100,000 (9,560 pounds) a month for the most senior pilots had angered its pilot workforce.
+The loss-making airline is undertaking a transformation programme aiming for HK$4 billion in savings over three years from lowering costs and boosting productivity.

-“There was indeed a risk of industrial action which would have caused flight disruptions that would have a greater financial impact on Cathay during the current peak season,” said Corrine Png, the CEO of transport research firm Crucial Perspective, adding it was “challenging to take back these benefits without facing huge resistance”.

-Recruiters from Chinese airlines have flocked to Hong Kong to try and poach Cathay pilots.
+But a plan to cut housing allowances given to its longest-serving pilots by an unspecified amount had led recruiters from Chinese airlines to flock to Hong Kong to poach Cathay pilots.
 Many are expatriate Australians, Americans and Britons who were concerned that they could be priced out of living in one of the world’s most expensive cities.

 The housing allowances were due to expire on Dec.
 29, but Cathay said on Monday it would provide “similar assistance” for the next 12 months to allow time to agree to a new scheme with the pilots union.